 RBRlegato³ C.T.D

-multi-channel instrument for gliders and AUVs
+Multi-channel instrument for gliders and AUVs

 The RBRlegato³ C.T.D offers a new world of measurement opportunities for gliders and AUVs.
 Optimised for flow dynamics, the instrument requires no pump to obtain fine structure measurements.
 The RBRlegato³ provides high accuracy while consuming less power due to modern electronic design and the lack of moving parts.